hds-sandbox/bulk_RNAseq_course/develop/08c_FA_GSEA.md

+---
+title: Functional class scoring
+summary: In this lesson we explain how to run functional analysis on your results using Class Scoring methods
+date: 2023-01-17
+---

+# Functional class scoring

+!!! note "Section Overview"

-Approximate time: 40 minutes
+    &#128368; **Time Estimation:** 40 minutes

-## Learning Objectives:
+    &#128172; **Learning Objectives:**

+    1. Demonstrate the use of the design formula with simple and complex designs
+    2. Construct R code to execute the differential expression analysis workflow with DESeq2
--   Discuss functional class scoring, and pathway topology methods
+    3. Discuss functional class scoring, and pathway topology methods
--   Construct a GSEA analysis using GO and KEGG gene sets
+    4. Construct a GSEA analysis using GO and KEGG gene sets
--   Examine results of a GSEA using pathview package
+    5. Examine results of a GSEA using pathview package
--   List other tools and resources for identifying genes of novel pathways or networks
+    6. List other tools and resources for identifying genes of novel pathways or networks

-## Functional analysis

 Over-representation analysis is only a single type of functional analysis method that is available for teasing apart the biological